Mother and Baby Units – MBU

 Being mentally unwell at any time is scary, we know that, but when you are pregnant or have recently had a baby it can feel even more so.

-In Scotland there are 12 MBU beds where someone who is experiencing severe mental illness (in the later stages of pregnancy or if their baby is under 12 months old) can be cared for with access to high quality support from a multidisciplinary team of professionals.
+In Scotland there are 12 NHS MBU beds where someone who is experiencing severe mental illness (in the later stages of pregnancy or if their baby is under 12 months old) can be cared for with access to high quality support from a multidisciplinary team of professionals.
 The MBUs enable mothers to be supported in caring for their baby whilst having care and treatment for a range of mental illnesses including:

 • postnatal depression